My Love Story (Toni Gonzaga album)

 My Love Story is the seventh studio album of Toni Gonzaga under Star Records released on October 17, 2015, on Spotify, six days later on iTunes Philippines, and November 13 for CD format in the Philippines.

-Gonzaga considered that this album contained the theme songs of her love story with her husband.
-As of August 2018, the album sold 7,000 units, 5,000 of which were pure sales.
+Gonzaga described the album as a collection of theme songs that tell the story of her love with her husband.
+By August 2018, the album had sold 7,000 units, with 5,000 of those being pure sales.

 Background

 Gonzaga first announced the details of her seventh album through her instragram account in October.
 In same month, StarMusic Philippines officially announced the release date of the album and single through Instagram.

 It’s time for the ULTIMATE COMEBACK!, noted.

 Toni was inspired to do the LP after her wedding in June with Director Paul Soriano.
 She recalls it and the courtship of Soriano years ago.
 There are seven songs which consist of six revivals and the rearranged and newly mastered version of her 2007 hit, Catch Me, I’m Falling.

 In addition, she believes that the set of songs were perfectly suits the story of love that she does with her husband.
 The entire album is like a short story of their shared love to each other which transpired and themed through music.